tubayalvacc/Wheels_n-_Works/README.md

 ### Service Browsing
 - Non-customers can explore available services on the homepage, helping them decide whether to book an appointment.
 They can also browse different shops and choose one to book with.

-### Identification Fields
-- Customer ID, appointment ID, and invoice ID are read-only and cannot be changed by non-customers or customers.
-This helps maintain consistent identification in the system.

 ### Invoiced Appointments
 - Once an appointment is invoiced, non-customers cannot edit or delete it; they can only view the appointment details.